kdpuvvadi/blog/content/posts/getting-started-with-hugo-windows.md

 ![](/image/deploy-netlify-settings.jpg)

 Click on `Deploy Site`.
 Now, Netlify grabs the repo's Master branch and builds the Site.
 Keep an Eye on build log.
 If the build fail, check what's went wrong.
-For me i've to change the build command to following
+For me I've to change the build command to following
 ````shell
 hugo --gc --minify
 ````